krstanojkovska/FEBISS/README.rst

 repository is used.
 These dependencies are not necessary for the installation of FEBISS, but rather FEBISS provides a script to set-up these dependencies via

+We reccomend the use of CUDA to speed up the GIST calculations.
+In this case, make sure that cuda is installed on your system and the the CUDA_HOME variable points to your CUDA installation.

 .. code-block:: bash

    febiss_setup